openharmony/docs/en/device-dev/subsystems/subsys-boot-init-jobs.md

                         reset
                     </td>
                     <td class="xl6621952" width="215" style="border-top:none;border-left:none; width:161pt">
-                        reset *servicename*<br>Example:<br>reset console
+                        reset <i>servicename</i><br>Example:<br>reset console
                     </td>
                     <td class="xl6621952" width="225" style="border-top:none;border-left:none; width:169pt">
-                        Resets a service. **servicename** indicates the name of the service to reset.
+                        Resets a service. <i>servicename</i> indicates the name of the service to reset.
 If the service has not been started, this command will start the service.
 If the service is running, the command will stop the service and then restart it.
                     </td>
                     <td class="xl6621952" width="190" style="border-top:none;border-left:none; width:143pt">
                         Small and standard systems